BrightspaceUI/actions/update-package-lock/README.md

 * `APPROVAL_TOKEN`: Token to auto-approve the PR after opening.
 If no token is passed, the auto-approval will be skipped.
 See [setup details](#setting-up-auto-approval) below.
 * `AUTO_MERGE_TOKEN`: Token to enable auto-merge on the PR.
 If no token is passed, the auto-merge will be skipped.
 See [setup details](#setting-up-auto-merge) below.
 * `BRANCH_NAME` (default: `ghworkflow/package_lock_auto_update`): Name of the branch to add the changes to and open the pull request from.
+* `NODE_AUTH_TOKEN`: Token for reading packages from already setup private registry
 * `CODEARTIFACT_AUTH_TOKEN`: Token for reading @d2l packages from CodeArtifact.
-If no token is passed, any attempts at installing private packages from CodeArtifact will fail with a 401 error.
+If no token is passed, any attempts at installing private packages from CodeArtifact will fail with a 401 error (deprecated, use `NODE_AUTH_TOKEN` instead).
 * `COMMIT_MESSAGE` (default: `Auto Update Dependencies`): Commit message for the changes.
 * `DEFAULT_BRANCH` (default: `main`): Name of the default release branch for your repo.
 * `GITHUB_TOKEN` (required): Token for opening the updates PR.
 See [setup details](#setting-github-token) below.